Sponsored by USENIX, the Advanced Computing Systems Association.

 ScAINet emphasizes presentation quality, so we are looking for great explainers: those who can describe complex topics and convey their excitement while maintaining the integrity of science.

-To submit a talk, please prepare the following information and submit it to the ScAINet '20 submission system, which will be available here soon.
+To submit a talk, please prepare the following information and submit it to the ScAINet '20 submission system.
 Both presenters and organizers may withdraw or decline proposals for any reason, even after initial acceptance.
 Speakers must submit their own proposals; third-party submissions, even if authorized, will be rejected.

 - Speaker Name